 - Level I internal appeal People who were not part of the initial decision will review your appeal.
 Medical review denials will be reviewed by a medical specialist.
 We must receive your internal appeal request within 180 days of the date you were notified of our initial decision.
-You can request an extension of the 180-day deadline by sending us a written request that includes the reason why you believe an extension should be granted.
-If you are not satisfied with the decision, you may request a Level II internal appeal. - Level II internal appeal will be reviewed by a panel of people who were not part of the Level I internal appeal.
+You can request an extension of the 180-day deadline by sending us a written request that includes the reason why you believe an extension should be granted. - Level II internal appeal will be reviewed by a panel of people who were not part of the Level I internal appeal.
 Medical review denials will be reviewed by a medical specialist.
 You may take part in the level II panel meeting in person or by phone.
 Please call us for more details about this process.
 Once the Level II review is complete, we will provide you with a written determination.
 If you are not satisfied with the final internal appeal decision, you may be eligible to request an External Appeal, as described below.